Posted 4:50 p.m. Friday, Aug. 21, 2020

 A UW-La Crosse professor will lead you down dark and dusty corridors as you uncover the secrets of ancient Egypt.
 And the best part is you don’t even need to get off the couch.

 David Anderson, an associate professor of archaeology and anthropology, has created 3D scans of ancient tombs and artifacts that allow users — from students to historians to members of the public — to explore and interact with history.

-The American Research Center in Egypt is using these scans to provide virtual tours of Egyptian tombs and artifacts.
+The American Research Center in Egypt is using these scans to provideof Egyptian tombs and artifacts.
 The tours are proving especially popular due to travel restrictions amid COVID-19.

 “It’s a way of giving people a more hands-on and immersive experience than looking at static 2D pictures,” Anderson explains.
 “If the scan is of a statue, you can turn the model around and see it from all sides, and if your phone can do augmented reality, you can even place the statue right on your dining room table.
 If the scan is of a tomb, you’ll feel like you’re actually walking through it, and you’ll have to crouch or turn around corners.
 It’s almost like you’re there.”

 Anderson began experimenting with 3D scanning several years ago.
 Whenever he stopped at museums or historical sites, he would take dozens of pictures of the object or location, snapping shots from every angle he could.

 Then, he’d run the photos through specialty photogrammetry software, which uses the images to piece together a virtual, to-scale model of the real thing.